krg7880/loopback-connector-memcached/README.md

 ## Why?
 Why not?
 This is was more of a learning exercise to get acclimated to Loopback.io, however, someone may find it useful.

+## Use cases
-One possible use case is to perhaps query your Memcached nodes via HTTP
+- One Memcached nodes via HTTP

-## Sample Model JSON (ie: somemodel.json)
+- Common interface (Client.find(), Client.findOne(), etc)

+## Usage
+To effectively use this connector, you need to create a model with the following properties:

-- /common/models/somemodel.json
+- /common/models/memcached.json
-Note that a strict model representation would include the following properties (see below).
-However, an empty model works just fine:

 ```bash
 yo loopback:model